 We’ve got a longer guide on how to use this technique, but adding it back into your schedule is another marker that you’re returning to work with meaning.

 Adding a commute is a way of establishing your boundaries - but not the only way, consider what techniques you have in place to clearly 'start' and 'end' the day - not matter what time your day starts and finishes.
 Having a clear boundary is one of the most essential ways to ensure you're able to wind down and don't end up burned out.

-Now spaces and places are opening up again, there’s more opportunity to work from somewhere that isn’t your home.
+Whilst working from home is easy and affordable, there's often massive value in working from somewhere that isn’t your home, especially for the helping you return to the working mindset.
 Even if you’re a die-hard WFH fan, and have your own space set up to work from, if you’ve been spending a great deal of time at home over the summer - consider boosting your return to work by spending a bit of time in a completely different space.

 Try working from a space like a coffee shop or shared workspace for perhaps just the first full day of work, and use it like a mini ‘offsite’, where you’re taking time to plan ahead, get on top of your first day of tasks, reconnect with your clients, and focus on those first big steps.
 You could use this offsite with fellow freelancers to share your intentions, discuss opportunities and worries, or just help each other focus for the day.

 You could establish a new routine where perhaps you work offsite for the Monday for focus work, Tuesday is back at home for meetings and emails, Wednesday could be face to face meetings - whatever works for you best.
 But moving to a new physical space can really help with resetting and switching from holiday to work.